New: The latest data on youth turnout is in

-This fall marks one year since the 2021 federal election—a perfect time to use our Elections by the Numbers educational resource, which now features the latest data on voter turnout.
+This spring marks one year since the 2025 federal election—a perfect time to use our Elections by the Numbers educational resource, which now features the latest data on voter turnout.
 These statistics will quickly become an indispensable tool for teaching numeracy, math, language arts and social sciences.
 Voter turnout varies over time.
 With a focus on youth voting trends, you can explore this subject with your students from multiple angles.

-2021 data now available
+2025 data available

 In the latest version of Elections by the Numbers, students still explore the inquiry question “How does youth voting compare to that of other age groups?”
 They are then asked to think about trends in their school or community and what they mean.
 Finally, they compare voter turnout data for different age groups and try to predict trends for future elections.

 These latest changes provide a richer learning experience and help students to better represent their interpretation of the data by designing a graph, map, diagram or other visual.
 Elections by the Numbers uses a variety of learning methods to encourage both teamwork and individual reflection.
-For an overview of the lesson and some tips on how to teach it, watch our short video entitled Teaching “Elections by the Numbers”.
+It can be used in many courses such as mathematics, data management, language arts or social studies.
+It is an excellent resource for developing students’ literacy and numeracy skills and sharpening their analytical abilities.

 Youth voter turnout trends